Start Your Research

 Coverage - Does the coverage appear to be complete and thorough?
 Do links complement the site?

 For more information on evaluating Internet resources, check out the sites from UC Berkley and Cornell University on this subject.
 When it finally comes time to write your paper, the library offers resources to help you with formatting and citing.
-If you are having trouble finding information on your topic, please make an appointment to meet with the Reference Librarian, who can help you target your information sources.
+If you are having trouble finding information on your topic, please make an appointment to meet with the librarian, who can help you target your information sources.
 Call or e-mail the library to schedule a meeting time.
 In the library, we are here to help you achieve academic success!